Pressio/od-rom/README.md

     - `./code/py_problems/2d_gs/wip_scenarios.py`: this is meant to be a playground of scenarios, and if/when ready some need to be moved to the final_scenario.py

-3. run the bach script:
+3. run the batch script:

 ```bash
 export WORKDIR=/home/your_test